 How to ask for reviews to grow your business

-Reviews matter with 93% of customers choosing a service based on feedback so here are some tips on how to ask for reviews.
+Reviews matter with 93% of customers choosing a service based on feedback.
+So here is some tips on how to ask for reviews.

 Quote testimonials and reviews allow brands to share the voice of their loyal customers to help build brand trust.